 Most homeowners change out their carpeting every 3-5 years because of stains and daily wear and tear.
 Carpet simply doesn’t offer as much bang for your buck as other foreign materials will, though it does offer warmth and nice cushioning under the feet.

 Like laminate, vinyl is a material that is offered in a wide range of prices.
 Homeowners tend to buy vinyl mainly due to its affordability like those who buy laminate.

 The longevity of this flooring option is dependent on both the thickness of it and the top wear layer.
 Some of the thicker vinyl floors on the market come with warranties as long as 25 years.
 The thinner vinyl floors will generally last between 5 and 10 years.
 That’s quite a difference.
 If you’re attracted to the look and feel of vinyl and have the budget to afford the thicker product, it’s a wise idea to invest in it.

 When asking about the lifespan of hardwood floors, you’re really asking about the lifespan of the finish.
-The hardwood planks themselves are generally quite thick and can last for 30, 50 or even 100 years, as seen in houses over a century old.
+The hardwood planks themselves are generally quite thick and can last for 30, 50, or even 100 years, as seen in houses over a century old.

-When discussing the finish of hardwood floors, you need to take into account the amount of foot traffic (or paw traffic) and the amount of maintenance performed.
+You need to take into account the amount of foot traffic (or paw traffic) and the amount of maintenance performed when discussing the finish of hardwood floors.
 Different finish types will require different maintenance routines.
 For example, some finishes will only require light cleaning to maintain the beauty and luster, while others may require semi-annual waxing or buffing, or in some cases, recoating every 5 years.

 So, how long do wood floors last?
 Much longer than the finish.